 Project Description Cost Timing Library redevelopment The Puke Ariki and Community Libraries Strategy has identified the need to expand and/or upgrade our library network to meet the changing needs of the community and keep pace with growth across the district.
-This involves redeveloping the Waitara library in years 5 and 6, Bell Block library in years 11 to 15 and Inglewood, Ōākura and Puke Ariki in years 16 to 20. \$31m 2032 to 2041 Commercial and Industrial Material Recovery Facility A Commercial and Industrial Material Recovery Facility enables commercial waste to be consolidated and sorted to divert reusable and recyclable waste from landfill.
-It will extend progress towards the Zero Waste 2040 target (commercial waste makes up more than 60 per cent of waste sent to landfill), and provide local infrastructure and solutions, increasing resilience for recycling options. \$1.7m 2021/22 Planting Our Place Climate Action Programme A programme of Planting Our Place has been initiated in order to deliver on the carbon sequestration outcomes identified in NPDC's Climate Action Framework.
+This involves redeveloping the Bell Block and Waitara libraries in years 11 to 15 and Inglewood, Ōākura and Puke Ariki in years 16 to 20. \$31m 2032 to 2041 Commercial and Industrial Material Recovery Facility A Commercial and Industrial Material Recovery Facility enables commercial waste to be consolidated and sorted to divert reusable and recyclable waste from landfill.
+It will extend progress towards the Zero Waste 2040 target, (commercial waste makes up more than 60 per cent of waste sent to landfill) and provide local infrastructure and solutions, increasing resilience for recycling options. \$1.7m 2021/22 Planting Our Place Climate Action Programme A programme of Planting Our Place has been initiated in order to deliver on the carbon sequestration outcomes identified in NPDC's Climate Action Framework.
 This will also help to meet a 10 per cent indigenous fauna cover.
 We will deliver this in partnership with iwi and the wider community. \$3.4m over 20 years Commencing 2021 Intersection safety improvements A number of intersections have been identified for safety improvements these include: Breakwater Road - Ngamotu Road - Centennial Drive.
 Brois Street - Govett Avenue.
 Devon St East - Currie Street.
 Gover Street - Liardet Street central block traffic calming.
 Hobson Street - Devon St East.
 Parklands Avenue - Mangati Road.
 Belair Avenue - Omata Road.
-David Street - Tukapa Street signalisation.
-Lorna Street - Devon St West signalisation.
-Henwood Road bridge (over SH3) traffic signalisation. \$6.3m over 3 years Commencing 2021
+Henwood Road bridge (over SH3) traffic signalisation. \$4.5m over 3 years Commencing 2021